spoolkitamura/nyle/README.md

 # Nyle

-'Nyle' is a minimal graphics framework using Ruby/GTK3 and Cairo.
+'Nyle' is a minimal graphics framework using Ruby/GTK3 and rcairo.

 ## Requirements